 Automatic entry onto Level 3 courses includes students achieving 5 x A*-C or equivalent at GCSE alongside a grade 5 or above in both English and Mathematics.
 Students with either English and/or Mathematics at grade 4 or below will have individual meetings to determine the most suitable pathway within sixth form.

-- the civil service fast track
+- The civil service fast track

-- a career in law
+- A career in law

 Ways to help my child succeed

-In government and politics nothing is more important than engaging with the subject area.
+In Politics nothing is more important than engaging with the subject area.
 A great way to help your child to succeed is to encourage them in watching, reading or listening to a range of news sources each week and engage them in discussion about their views on current events.
 Homework will be set each week and you can also help your child succeed by helping them manage their time effectively and meet subject deadlines.